EmanueleSarte/microbial_growth/README.md

 \log f(\vec{\theta}|\{\vec{x}_i\}) = \sum _{i = 1}^{n} \log p(\vec{x}_i|\vec{\theta}) + \log p(\vec{\theta})
 $$

+Once we have instantiated the ``EnsambleSampler`` method we can use its ``run_mcmc`` method to generate the chain of the samples of the posterior, and thus get also the marginalized posterior distribution for each parameter.
+We have chose the posterior mode as the best estimate for each parameter, and also calculated the 95% credibility interval.

 ### Inference on synthetic data <a name="synthinf"></a>
 In order to become proficient in the use of ``EnsambleSampler`` we first exploited it to infer the model parameters from the synthetic data.
 This is useful since we can have a solid grasp in the outcome, and so it is possible to fix bugs and errors easily.
 Once this step is properly completed, switching to real data is straigthforward since the code is already implemented.
-Once we have instantiated the ``EnsambleSampler`` method we can use its ``run_mcmc`` method to generate the chain of the samples of the posterior.
-In the following we report the chains and the plots of the marginalized posterior for each parameter.
+To see the results of this section one can check the notebooks named ``project_model**.ipynb``.

-### Inference on real data <a name="synthinf"></a>
+### Inference on real data <a name="realinf"></a>
 Once made sure that the inference worked well on synthetic data we switched to considering real data.
 The datasets used in this work are [*Tanouchi25c*](https://doi.org/10.1038/sdata.2017.36), [*Tanouchi37c*](https://doi.org/10.1038/sdata.2017.36) and [*Susman18*](https://www.pnas.org/doi/full/10.1073/pnas.1615526115).
 These datasets contain long-term, single-cell measurements of *Escherichia coli* cultures grown in different conditions.
 Each record contains ready-to-use values on the initial length, final length, lifespan, growth rate and division ratio of the microbe.
 Records are organized into *lineages*, namely groups of records associated to cells that share the same parent.
 This is an important detail because in order to keep track of the aforementioned quantities we have to make sure that they refer to the same lineage.
 Thus we have performed the inference lineage by lineage.
+To see the results of this section one can check the notebooks named ``project_model**.ipynb``.